Billing, Payments and Rates

 The District prepares an annual Operating Budget based on our proposed operation and maintenance expenses, scheduled capital projects, and anticipated water and sewer revenues for the year.
 Rate increases are proposed when anticipated costs exceed revenues.
 The proposed budget is presented to the District Commissioners in November and a Public Hearing is held at that time to obtain customer feedback.
 The scheduled date, time, and location for the Public Hearing is published in local newspapers and all customers are encouraged to attend.
 Traditionally, following the receipt of public comments and implementation of changes directed by the Board, the budget and water or sewer rates are set for the following year.
 The budgets and rates are formally adopted in December.

 You are responsible for locating and repairing the leak.
 If the leak is in your water line between the meter and the house you may be eligible for a one-time adjustment on your bill.
-If the leak is inside the home, you’re responsible for the entire water bill.
+If the leak is due to a maintenance issue inside the home, you’re responsible for the entire water bill.
 You may need to call a plumber to help you repair the leak.

 Is there a garden hose attached to your outside faucet?
 If the water is turned ‘on’ but suspended from flowing by a hose nozzle, this may allow the water to back up into your house system and the strange taste may be coming from the garden hose at the outside faucet.
 If the hose is not the problem, the District can send someone out to flush the water main and help you troubleshoot the problem.